awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

   For more information, see [Step 4: Grant required permissions to your IAM principal](#custom-setup-orcl.iam-user)\.

 For each task, the following sections describe the requirements and limitations specific to the task\.
-For example, when you create your RDS Custom DB for Oracle instance, use either the db\.m5 or db\.r5 instance classes running Oracle Linux 7 Update 6\.
+For example, when you create your RDS Custom DB for Oracle instance, use either the db\.m5 or db\.r5 instance classes running Oracle Linux 7 Update 9\.
 For general requirements that apply to RDS Custom, see [Availability and requirements for Amazon RDS Custom for Oracle](custom-reqs-limits.md)\.

 ## Step 1: Create or reuse a symmetric encryption AWS KMS key<a name="custom-setup-orcl.cmk"></a>

-A symmetric encryption AWS KMS key is required for RDS Custom\.
+*Customer managed keys* are AWS KMS keys in your AWS account that you create, own, and manage\.
+A customer managed symmetric encryption KMS key is required for RDS Custom\.
 When you create an RDS Custom for Oracle DB instance, you supply the KMS key identifier\.
 For more information, see [Configuring a DB instance for Amazon RDS Custom for Oracle](custom-creating.md)\.

 You have the following options:
-+ If you have an existing KMS key in your AWS account, you can use it with RDS Custom\.
++ If you have an existing customer managed KMS key in your AWS account, you can use it with RDS Custom\.
 No further action is necessary\.
-+ If you already created a symmetric encryption KMS key for a different RDS Custom engine, you can reuse the same KMS key\.
++ If you already created a customer managed symmetric encryption KMS key for a different RDS Custom engine, you can reuse the same KMS key\.
 No further action is necessary\.
-+ If you don't have an existing symmetric encryption KMS key in your account, create a KMS key by following the instructions in [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html#create-symmetric-cmk) in the *AWS Key Management Service Developer Guide*\.
++ If you don't have an existing customer managed symmetric encryption KMS key in your account, create a KMS key by following the instructions in [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html#create-symmetric-cmk) in the *AWS Key Management Service Developer Guide*\.
 + If you're creating a CEV or RDS Custom DB instance, and your KMS key is in a different AWS account, make sure to use the AWS CLI\.
 You can't use the AWS console with cross\-account KMS keys\.

+**Important**
-RDS Custom doesn't support AWS\-managed KMS keys\.
+RDS Custom doesn't support AWS managed KMS keys\.

 Make sure that your symmetric encryption key grants access to the `kms:Decrypt` and `kms:GenerateDataKey` operations to the AWS Identity and Access Management \(IAM\) role in your IAM instance profile\.
 If you have a new symmetric encryption key in your account, no changes are required\.
 Otherwise, make sure that your symmetric encryption key's policy grants access to these operations\.

+For more information, see [Step 3: Configure IAM and your VPC](#custom-setup-orcl.iam-vpc)\.

 For more information about configuring IAM for RDS Custom for Oracle, see [Step 3: Configure IAM and your VPC](#custom-setup-orcl.iam-vpc)\.